rogerbinns/apsw/doc/build.rst

   User directories

-    If you are using Python 2.6+ or Python 3 and specified :option:`--user` then your user directory is searched first.
+    If specifying :option:`--user` then your user directory is searched first.
 See :pep:`370` for more details.

   System directories